segdeha/blog/posts/segdehabbatical.md

   "created_date": "2015-08-20 08:20:00",
   "short_url": "http://ahedg.es/108",
   "gallery": true,
-  "published": false
+  "published": true
 }

 ========

 Call me crazy.
-I quit what was in many ways a dream job at <a href="http://www.apple.com/">The Cupertino Fruit Company</a> to take 6 months off to recharge, reset, and reassess what&#8217;s next.
-I&#8217;m 2 months in.
-Let&#8217;s take stock of how it&#8217;s going, shall we?
+I quit what was in many ways a dream job at [The Cupertino Fruit Company](http://www.apple.com/) to take 6 months off to recharge, reset, and reassess what’s next.
+I’m 2 months in.
+Let’s take stock of how it’s going, shall we?

 ========

-<p>One way to take stock would be just to send you to this and let you judge for yourself: <a href="https://instagram.com/explore/tags/segdehabbatical/">#segdehabbatical</a></p>
+One way to take stock would be just to send you to this and let you judge for yourself: [#segdehabbatical](https://instagram.com/explore/tags/segdehabbatical/)

-<p>But, that would be cheating.
-So, instead, let&#8217;s start with a review of the highlights to-date….</p>
+But, that would be cheating.
+So, instead, let’s start with a review of the highlights to-date….

 <ul id="gallery-1" class="gallery">
 	<li>
 		<img src="/-/img/segdehabbatical/kings-canyon.jpg" alt="">
-		<p>Camped with Valerie and her family in <a href="http://www.nps.gov/seki/">King&#8217;s Canyon</a>.
+		<p>Camped with Valerie and her family in <a href="http://www.nps.gov/seki/">King’s Canyon</a>.
 Who knew California had so many 14ers?
 OK, lots of people.
 Still impressive!</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/alvord-jeeps.jpg" alt="">
 		<p>Camped for a week in the <a href="http://www.blm.gov/or/districts/burns/recreation/steens-mtn.php">Steens Mountain Wilderness</a> with my family.
 The <a href="https://en.wikipedia.org/wiki/Frenchglen,_Oregon">closest town</a> was 35 miles away, population 12.
-Add &#8220;race Jeeps across a dry lake bed&#8221; to your bucket list.
-You&#8217;ll thank me later.</p>
+Add “race Jeeps across a dry lake bed” to your bucket list.
+You’ll thank me later.</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/arenal-hanging-bridge.jpg" alt="">
 		<p>Spent 2 weeks in Costa Rica, mostly in the lovely beach town of Tamarindo, sightseeing and visiting with my longtime freelance client who runs <a href="http://isls.com">Spanish language schools and camps</a> there.
 Spent a weekend in Arenal, including a hike through the rainforest canopy on <em>los puentes colgantes</em> (hanging bridges).
 Spectacular!
-I can&#8217;t recommend Costa Rica highly enough.
-It&#8217;s also <a href="https://medium.com/@dana_98871/5-reasons-costa-rica-is-a-great-destination-for-your-family-vacation-84da0af2b02b">great for families</a>!</p>
+I can’t recommend Costa Rica highly enough.
+It’s also <a href="https://medium.com/@dana_98871/5-reasons-costa-rica-is-a-great-destination-for-your-family-vacation-84da0af2b02b">great for families</a>!</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/portland-bernie-rally.jpg" alt="">